 CGI’s group exercises: what does it involve?

 In groups of six-to-ten, you’ll be given a brief and have around 30 minutes to prepare a response, which you’ll present back to recruiters.
 Maria explains, ‘we’re assessing how candidates work together as a team and how they communicate with each other.
 We’re looking at how they approach the brief and come to a solution.’
-The problem may be non-technical or abstract, previous candidates have indicated they’ve been asked ‘how would you survive on a desert island’, but there’s no guarantee that something similar will be asked.
+The problem may be non-technical or abstract and no prior knowledge should be necessary.
+Previous candidates have indicated they’ve been asked ‘how would you survive on a desert island’, but there’s no guarantee that something similar will be asked.

 Expect to be assessed on elements such as: